junga-com/bg-core/readme.md

 $ /tmp/test7.sh stop
 test7.sh is stopped
 ```
 Note that sudo is required to run the daemon so that it can write to the pid and log files in the system folders.
-You can configure
-The daemon to drop privilege to a different user and it will manage the ownership and permissions on those files accordingly.
+You can configure the daemon to drop privilege to a different user and it will manage the ownership and permissions on those files accordingly.

 The loop of this daemon wakes up every 5 seconds to do something.
 It could alternatively block on reading a pipe to receive messages.
 The daemonCheckForSignal API allows the daemon to respond to signals synchronously with respect to the task that it performs.
-For
-example, when it receives SIGTERM, it will finish the current loop and then drop out to the exit code so that it shuts down gracefully.
+For example, when it receives SIGTERM, it will finish the current loop and then drop out to the code after the loop so that it shuts down gracefully.

 ## Configuration Files

 Devops and sysops coding involves a lot of configuration file manipulation.
-The bg_ini.sh library provides commands to read and write
-to different kinds of configuration files (not just just ini formatted files) while the bg_template library provides a way to manage
+The bg_ini.sh library provides commands to read and write to different kinds of configuration files (not just just ini formatted files) while the bg_template library provides a way to manage
 and expand a library of template files.

+**Reading and writing config file settings**

 ```bash
 $ bg-debugCntr vinstall sourceCore